Flo vs Clue vs Cycles: The Best Period Tracking App for Boyfriends

 Flo, Clue, Cycles, and Selin answer the question "What day of her cycle is it?"
 They answer it well.
 Their predictions are accurate, their interfaces are clean, and their privacy controls are reasonable.
 If all you need is a shared calendar that shows when her period is coming, any of them will work.

-But here is what we have found building Yuni: most men do not stop at wanting to know the date.
+Building Yuni, we have found that most men do not stop at wanting to know the date.
 They want to know what the date means.
 They want to know why she seems withdrawn today.
 They want to know whether this is a good evening to bring up that thing about the holiday plans or whether they should wait three days.
-They want to know what would actually help — not in general, but tonight.
+They want to know what would actually help, not in general, but tonight.

 That is the gap between a period tracker with a share button and a partner support app built around cycle awareness.
 It is the difference between seeing "Luteal Phase — Day 22" on a screen and reading "She may be more emotionally sensitive today.
 Avoid raising difficult topics.
 A small gesture — making dinner, running her a bath — will go further than usual."

 If she already uses Flo or Clue, their partner features are a perfectly fine starting point for basic awareness.
-Honestly, just knowing when her period is coming puts you ahead of most men.
+Knowing when her period is coming puts you ahead of most men.
 Only 28% of men know their partner's ovulation dates, and 52% do not understand how the cycle affects mental health.
 Downloading any of these apps is a step in the right direction.

 How to choose